Last updated: 10 August 2022

 - If we decide to send you information closely related to services already used by you.

 If necessary, we will send you important informational messages, such as confirmation receipts, technical emails, and other administrative updates.
 Please note that such messages are sent on an “if-needed” basis and they do not fall within the scope of commercial communication that may require your prior consent.
-You cannot opt-out from service-related notices.
+You cannot opt-out of service-related notices.

 HOW LONG DO WE KEEP YOUR PERSONAL DATA?